 Continuous improvement methods work best when time is given for appropriate planning and follow-up evaluation.
 One improvement tool that works well in manufacturing and industrial facilities is the PCDA Cycle.
 This method relies on four basic steps to target specific needs.
-Read on to learn how to implement the PDCA Cycle in your facility.
+Read on to learn what PDCA means and how to implement the PDCA Cycle in your facility.

 What Is the PDCA Cycle?

 Also called the Deming or Shewhart Cycle, PDCA is a method that supports continuous improvement initiatives.
 Before beginning a process to target improvement, this method breaks down the project into four steps that analyze the need and effectiveness of the action using a small-scale project, which is then implemented on a larger scale or adjusted if the initial testing shows the need.